ghxiao/morph-xr2rml/README.md

 The application is built using Maven (http://maven.apache.org/).
 In a shell, CD to the root directory morph-xr2rml, then run the command: ```mvn clean package```

 #### Using an IDE
-Another simple way to compile the application is to import the parent project (directory morph-xr2rml) as a Maven project into your favorite IDE, such as Eclipse.
+Another simple way to compile the application is to import the parent project (directory morph-xr2rml) as a Maven project into your favorite IDE.
-Once done, in projects morph-xr2rml-rdb and morph-xr2rml-jsondoc, add the src/resource directory as part of the source directories.
-In Eclipse, this is typically done by opening the project properties -> Java Build Path -> tab 'Source' -> Add Folder.

 ## Examples
 Example databases and corresponding mappings are provided for the MySQL and MongoDB database cases, see: